Alex O'Loughlin: Career

 In August 2008, CBS signed a talent development deal with O'Loughlin as the star of a TV series to be developed by writer Mark Gordon, but it did not materialise.
 He was cast in the lead role of the CBS hospital drama Three Rivers, developed by producer Carol Barbee, which aired Sunday evenings in the 2009–2010 season.

-In April 2009, he guest-starred in an episode of Criminal Minds in the Season Four episode, "The Big Wheel", as an OCD-ridden serial killer, Vincent Rowlings.
+In April 2009, he guest-starred in an episode of Criminal Minds in the season 4 episode, "The Big Wheel", as an OCD-ridden serial killer, Vincent Rowlings.
 In December 2009, CBS pulled Three Rivers from its schedule.
 O'Loughlin starred alongside Jennifer Lopez in the 2010 romantic comedy film The Back-up Plan.

 O'Loughlin was cast in the CBS remake of Hawaii Five-0 portraying Lieutenant Commander Steve McGarrett, which premiered on 20 September 2010.
 The show won "Favorite New TV Drama" at the 2010–11 People's Choice Awards.
-Subsequently, BuddyTV ranked him # 2 on its "TV's 100 Sexiest Men of 2010" list and # 9 in 2011.
+Subsequently, BuddyTV ranked him #2 on its "TV's 100 Sexiest Men of 2010" list and #9 in 2011.

 On 2 March 2012, CBS announced that O'Loughlin would miss shooting some episodes of Hawaii Five-0 to seek drug treatment related to pain management medication prescribed after a shoulder injury.
 He was slated to miss at least one episode from the second season.

-In August 2013, the Los Angeles-based non-profit Australians in Film announced that O'Loughlin would be honored with a Breakthrough Award at a ceremony held on 24 October 2013 in Los Angeles.
+In August 2013, the Los Angeles–based non-profit Australians in Film announced that O'Loughlin would be honored with a Breakthrough Award at a ceremony held on 24 October 2013 in Los Angeles.

+Hawaii Five-0s stunts left O'Loughlin battling numerous injuries, to include herniated discs in his neck, nerve damage, torn shoulder muscles, and torn bicep tendons.
+In 2018 he almost quit the show after a spinal injury.
+O'Loughlin eventually filmed 10 seasons before announcing his desire to leave due to ongoing injuries.
+Producers considered replacing him, before cancelling the show in 2020.

 Personal life

-O'Loughlin's first child, a son, was born in 1997, to a girlfriend from whom he has since separated.
+O'Loughlin's first son, Saxon, was born in 1997, to a girlfriend from whom he has since separated.
 In 2005, he began dating actress/singer Holly Valance.
 They separated in February 2009.

-He has a son, born in 2012, with model and surfer Malia Jones.
+He has a second son Lion born in 2012 with model and surfer Malia Jones.
 O'Loughlin and Jones married in Hawaii on 18 April 2014.
+He became a stepfather to Jones's son Spike from her previous relationship.

-He is the current ambassador for Donate Life America.
+He took on the role of ambassador for Donate Life America in 2009.

-O'Loughlin is an experienced practitioner of Brazilian Jiu-Jitsu, training alongside his Hawaii Five-o co-star Scott Caan and MMA veteran Egan Inoue.
+O'Loughlin is an experienced practitioner of Brazilian Jiu-Jitsu, training alongside his Hawaii Five-0 co-star Scott Caan and MMA veteran Egan Inoue.
 At the 2022 ADCC World Championship, O'Loughlin was promoted to black belt in the martial art in front of the crowd in attendance.